 - Law and Gender

-Julia Simon-Kerr is an associate professor at the Law School where she teaches evidence and civil procedure.
+Julia Simon-Kerr is a professor at the Law School where she teaches evidence and civil procedure.
 Her scholarship focuses on evidence, particularly on how legal issues of credibility are shaped by cultural presumptions.
 A 2008 graduate of Yale Law School, she joined the Law School faculty after two years as a Bigelow Fellow and lecturer in law at the University of Chicago Law School.
 Professor Simon-Kerr also has written on education law, gender and the law, and law and literature.
 Her recent article, Systemic Lying, was accepted for presentation at the Harvard/Stanford/Yale Junior Faculty Forum.

 Professor Simon-Kerr received her undergraduate degree at Wesleyan University where she won the Camp Prize for excellence in English literature.
 Before pursuing her career in the law and academia, Professor Simon-Kerr wrote and edited children’s books for Harper Collins in New York.
 She has worked on women’s rights issues in Argentina and as a summer associate at Cleary, Gottlieb, Steen & Hamilton in New York, and, while in law school, served as executive editor of the Yale Journal of Law & the Humanities.
 Professor Simon-Kerr clerked for Justice Jaynee LaVecchia of the New Jersey Supreme Court and Judge Kermit V. Lipez of the United States Court of Appeals for the First Circuit.